omreps/esp32free/README.md

 - follow step-by-step instructions in Readme.html and flash your esp32 with the ESP32FREE firmware
 - set up your device through the ESP32FREE web-interface

+API
 Create your own web-pages and upload them on your esp32.
-Use HTTP GET and load live sensor values on your page:
+Use HTTP GET and get live sensor values on your page.
+GET sensors API is selfdocumented:

 ![alt text](https://github.com/omreps/esp32free/blob/master/Readme_files/ESP32_FREE_REST_API.png)